-It is worth to note that the original met' of ond cting PCA on all n vertices for m models result in a ' $n \ge m$ matrix, in which only m-1 principal components are meaningful.
-For n = 11,000 and m = 77 in the 'atabase [4], much information is lost when the instrict is condensed from the dimension of 33,000 to 'o' (4.4 times) even all principal components are selected.
-In this new hierarchy, PCA is performed on each patc' separately, and each patch has around two hundred vertices (e.g., 198).
+It is worth to note that the original method conducting PCA on all n vertices for m models results in a $3n \times m$ matrix, in which only m-1 principal components are meaningful.
+For n = 11,000 and m = 77 in the database [3], much information is lost when the matrix is condensed from the dimension of 33,000 to 76 (434 times) even all principal components are selected.
+In this new hierarchy, PCA is performed on each patch separately, and each patch has around two hundred vertices (e.g., 198).
 From 198 to 76 is only 3 times compression, and we will show that just a few principal components are needed to describe the shape confidently because of the low shape variation in each patch.
-The proposed method can avoid losing feature information of auman model and is much faster by solving smaller sub-problems with the help of wireframe.
+The proposed method can avoid losing feature information of human model and is much faster by solving smaller sub-problems with the help of wireframe.

-A more detailed illustration of the proposed methodology is shown in F. .
-3 The proposed method includes two phases: statistical learning phase and parametric design phase.
+A more detailed illustration of the proposed methodology is shown in Fig. 3.
+The proposed method includes two phases: statistical learning phase and parametric design phase.
 The technical details of learning the correlation functions Ψ through deep neural network and Υ through linear regression are presented in Sections 3.1 and 3.2.
 They are followed by the parametric design phase in Section 3.3.
-The detail of PCA is standard and is provided The goal of this section is to learn the relationship $(\Psi: SP \to WF)$ between the semantic parameters and the wireframe of human models as shown in the left portion of Figure 1.
-In the previous work [4], a linear regression is used to correlate the semantic parameters and the mesh.
-Although the dimension of data is significantly reduced in the wireframe (compared to the mesh), a feature curve may rely on several semantic parameters and their relationship is still non-linear.
-Furthermore, linear regression fails to separate the influence when the number of semantic parameters s is large [4], and it would over-affect the wireframe generation.
-Therefore, a non-linear correlation is needed to characterize the relationship between SP and WF, and DNN is applied here.
+The detail of PCA is standard and is provided in Appendix A.